Hybrid cars escape 2040 ban on new petrol and diesel models

 “The Government has no plan to ban any particular technology – like hybrids – as part of this strategy”.

-An ambition for at least half of new car sales to be ultra low emission by 2030 was set out in the strategy.
+An ambition for at least half of new car sales to be ultra-low emission by 2030 was set out in the strategy.

 The proposals could see a massive expansion of charging infrastructure for electric vehicles, including the installation of hundreds of thousands more charge points.